What is a cerebral angiography?

-Using the catheter (a long, flexible tube), your doctor will inject a contrast dye into your carotid artery.
-The carotid artery is the blood vessel in your neck that carries blood to your brain.
-The contrast material helps the X-ray create a clear picture of your blood vessels so that your doctor can identify any blockages.
+For this test, a doctor injects a contrast medium into your blood.
+The contrast material helps the X-ray create a clear picture of your blood vessels so that your doctor can identify any blockages or abnormalities.

-Not everyone who may have arterial blockages needs cerebral angiography.
-It’s usually performed only if your doctor needs more information to plan your treatment after noninvasive testing.
+Not everyone who may have arterial blockages needs to have cerebral angiography.
+It’s usually performed only if your doctor needs more information to plan your treatment after other testing.
 That’s because it’s invasive and carries some risks.